achmelev/lilac/docs/web/markdowns/reference.markdown

 ###Java type

-The following descriptions of the various macro statements make use of the subconstruct **java type** which is very similar to the type construct in Java as shown in the following EBNF expression:
+The following descriptions of the various macro statements make use of the construct **java type** which is very similar to the type construct in Java itself as specified in the following EBNF expression:

 	::ebnf
 	java type = primitive type|class type|array type ;